 Garbage to Garden

 Garbage to Garden is a mission-based Portland company that was founded in 2012 in order to make composting accessible to everyone.
 Garbage to Garden offers residential and commercial composting services for households, businesses, schools and events.
 From humble beginnings in a second-floor Portland apartment, Garbage to Garden has become the most subscribed-to composting company in all of the United States.
-Garbage to Garden currently services Portland, South Portland, Westbrook, Falmouth, Yarmouth, Cape Elizabeth, Brunswick and Arlington & Belmont, MA.
+Garbage to Garden currently services Portland, South Portland, Westbrook, Falmouth, Cumberland, Yarmouth, Cape Elizabeth, Brunswick, Bath and Arlington, Belmont & Somerville, MA.

 Goggin Energy helps homeowners and businesses cut energy costs with energy efficient solutions including solar PV, heat pumps and insulation.
 Goggin Energy also offers BPI-certified energy audits, which will provide you with a detailed recommendation of the energy-efficient upgrades that are best for your home or building.
 Whether you are motivated by your concern for the environment or to protect yourself against rising energy costs, we are here to make the switch easier by thoughtfully guiding you through the process, and helping you take advantage of available financial rebates and incentives.

 Hannaford Supermarkets opened for business in 1883 as a fresh-produce vendor on the Portland waterfront.
-Today, Scarborough-based Hannaford operates 179 grocery stores across the Northeast and is a recognized leader nationally for its commitment to sustainability.
+Today, Scarborough-based Hannaford operates 181 grocery stores across the Northeast and is a recognized leader nationally for its commitment to sustainability.
 Hannaford was the first major grocer in the country to ensure all seafood items throughout the store are sustainably harvested; the first in the world to open a LEED Platinum grocery store (in Augusta); and the first in the country to implement a CO2-only refrigerant system at one of its stores (in Turner) to help combat the release of greenhouse gases.
 Forty of its Maine supermarkets are among the only grocery stores in the country that send no food waste at all to landfills, and all Hannaford stores are active in donating food to hunger relief.
-Last year, the company donated more than 20 million pounds of rescued food, including 11.6 million pounds in Maine, and diverts food waste that’s not appropriate for people to composting and bio-digestion.
-The company is, by far, the largest retail purchaser of Maine produce and other fresh food, including more than 10 million gallons of Maine milk under the Hannaford brand annually and, in season, all of the broccoli and cauliflower sold at Hannaford stores.
+Last year, the company donated more than 23 million pounds of rescued food, including 12.4 million pounds in Maine, and diverts food waste that’s not appropriate for people to composting and bio-digestion.
+The company is, by far, the largest retail purchaser of Maine produce and other fresh food.

 Maine Green Power